safeai-lab/SafeAI-Scout/README.rst

-Welcome to Handbook of Safe-AI Scout
+Welcome to Safe-AI Scout
 =======================================

-Rendered version of this repo:
+Feel free to visit our wiki at:

 https://safeai-scout.readthedocs.io/en/latest/